 Description: Most of the well-known Japanese green teas use a steaming method to halt the oxidation process.
-This treatment gives many of them a sweet, vegetal umami flavour and astringentcy that Japanese green teas are famous for.
-The first harvest in spring at many Japanese tea estates is often made into the popular Sencha.
+This treatment gives many of the teas fresh, vegetal umami (savoury) flavour.
+The first harvest spring at many Japanese tea estates is made into the popular Sencha.

 Subscribe to our Monthly Newsletter + Receive 10% OFF your first purchase